mysterious-ranger301/py-jeopardy/README.md

 # py-jeopardy
-A fully customizeable Jeopardy game made with Python and PyQt5, now with Team Support!
+A fully customizeable Jeopardy game made with Python and PyQt5!

 Last update: 2022/03/27 (YYYY-MM-DD)